Motteo1/alx-higher_level_programming/0x0B-python-input_output/README.md

 #### File description:
 0. Reads a text file (UTF8) and prints it to stdout
+1. Function that writes a str to text file; returns num of chars written

 ### Environment
 * Language: Python 3.4.3